-Maybe it seems like your child always has something arrogant or rude to say whenever you tell her to do something.
-Or perhaps she doesn’t respond well when you correct her.
-And no matter the topic, she argues constantly about anything and everything.
+Maybe it seems like your child always has something arrogant or rude to say whenever you tell him to do something.
+Or perhaps he doesn’t respond well when you correct him.
+And no matter the topic, he argues constantly about anything and everything.

-And while her behavior is enough to get you upset, you’re left not knowing what else to do.
-You’ve tried time-outs and threatened her with punishments.
-You’ve spoken to her about her behavior, letting her know she can’t talk to you like that.
+And while his behavior is enough to get you upset, you’re left not knowing what else to do.
+You’ve tried time-outs and threatened with punishments.
+You’ve spoken to him about his behavior, letting him know he can’t talk to you like that.

-And in a fit of anger, you’ve even told her to stop arguing because you know what you’re talking about.
+And in a fit of anger, you’ve even told him to stop arguing because you know what you’re talking about.